aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to POTM within C++ Applications" h2="Convert XML to POTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XML to POTM?</h2>

+If you are a C++ developer, you may need to integrate XML to POTM conversion feature inside your C++ applications.
+This is because POTM is a Microsoft Office Open XML format which is used to store PowerPoint presentations.
+It is a compressed file format which is used to store slides, images, audio, and other media.
+It is also used to store the presentation's layout, formatting, and other properties.

+<h2>How Aspose.Total Helps for XML to POTM Conversion?</h2>

-Are you a C++ developer looking to add to integrate XML to POTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs which can be used to convert XML to POTM.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+By using Aspose.PDF for C++, you can export XML to PPTX.
+And by using Aspose.Slides for C++, you can convert PPTX to POTM.
+Both APIs come under Aspose.Total for C++ package.
+Therefore, you can easily integrate XML to POTM conversion feature inside your C++ applications in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}